project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

 ## Compiling the ChipTool

--   Build the chiptool on a laptop or Raspberry-pi ( If you are not using Linux Laptop ) which has Wifi and BLE
+In order to control the Wi-Fi Matter Accessory Device you will have to compile and run the ChipTool on either a Linux, Mac or Raspberry Pi.
+The ChipTool builds faster on the Mac and Linux machines so that is recommended, but if you have access to a Raspberry Pi that will work as well.

+If you have not cloned this repository, you can run the following commands to clone the repository and set it up to build the ChipTool from source.

--   Run the following commands on a terminal where you will run chip-tool:
+1. Run the following commands on a terminal where you will run chip-tool:

     > `$ mkdir matter`